 - E: Council's Development Help Desk

-You can lodge your Construction Certificate Application with Council's Development Help Desk:
+You can lodge your Construction Certificate Application and Contract for Certification Work with Council's Development Help Desk:

 - in person: at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya